bryanwoods/obfuscator/README.md

 ## TODO

 * Get Rake task fully working
-* Fix jankiness with the Dsl (especially that you can't pass multiple overwrite/format blocks in one parent block currently)
 * Reflect on model validations to ensure generated data is valid
+* Make DSL more flexible about taking both arrays and hashes of columns with options
-* Move away from iterating through all records and calling update_attributes by constructing an update_all
+* Move away from iterating through batches of records and calling update_attributes by constructing an update_all